 Illinois courts cannot divide all retirement accounts between spouses; instead, they can only allocate marital property.
 However, this begs the question: what portion of a retirement account or pension is marital property?

 If an individual pays into a retirement account during a marriage, such paid-in amounts are typically considered marital property.
 Consequently, they may be subject to division in a divorce.

 As a Rockford retirement benefits division lawyer, if you are concerned about how divorce may impact your retirement accounts, pensions, or other retirement benefits and keeping or getting your fair share, I invite you to call my office today to schedule a free consultation to learn more about your legal options.

-In Illinois, retirement benefits earned during the marriage are generally considered marital property.
-Retirement benefit plans generally fall into one of two categories: defined contribution plans (such as 401k plans) and defined benefit plans (such as pension plans).
+In Illinois, retirement benefit plans generally fall into one of two categories: defined contribution plans (such as 401k plans) and defined benefit plans (such as pension plans).

-A defined contribution plan, on the other hand, specifies a formula for determining payouts to be made to an employee at retirement.
-The value of this plan is not tied to the value of the performance of any assets (such as stock), but rather is “defined” by the formula in the plan (which is usually tied to the number of years that an employee has worked for a company, the employee’s age at retirement, and the employee’s earnings with the company).
+A defined benefit plan (DBP), on the other hand, specifies a formula for determining payouts to be made to an employee at retirement.
+The value of this plan is not tied to the value of the performance of any assets (such as stock) but rather is “defined” by the formula in the plan (which is usually tied to the number of years that an employee has worked for a company, the employee’s age at retirement, and the employee’s earnings with the company).

-Defined benefit plans (such as pension plans) are more complicated to value as payout terms and conditions vary.
-Typically, the value of a pension plan will increase (often significantly) the more years that an employee works for a company, and the higher the salary that is paid to the employee.
+Defined benefit plans (such as pension plans) are more complicated to value as payout terms and conditions vary, as the value of a pension plan will increase (often significantly) the more years that an employee works for a company and the higher the salary that is paid to the employee.

 We can handle all of the property division aspects of your divorce.
 If you would like to read more now, click on any of the following links: